Design and Analysis of Phase Conjugation-Based Self-Alignment Beamforming for RIS-Assisted Terahertz SWIPT: INTRODUCTION

 \end{itemize}

-The remainder of this paper is organized as follows: Section II presents the system structure design and the mechanism of self-alignment formation.
-In Section III, the structural characteristics of RIS and the THz channel characteristics are described, power cycle model is established, the steady-state condition of the power cycle are determined, and the performance of terahertz SWIPT is analyzed.
-Simulation results and analysis are presented in Section IV.
-Finally, Section V provides the conclusions with theoretical and numerical results.
+The paper is structured as follows.
+Section II details the system architecture, operational principles of the phase conjugate circuit, and the self-alignment mechanism.
+Section III describes the RIS structural features and THz channel characteristics, followed by derivation of the power steady-state cycle model.
+A comprehensive analysis of the SWIPT performance is provided in Section IV.
+Experimental results and discussions are presented in Section V. Finally, Section VI concludes the study and outlines potential future research directions.